JackHanke/JackHanke.github.io/_tabs/quotes.md

 <p style="text-align:right;"><i> Antoine de Saint-Exupéry </i></p>

-My high school yearbook quote.
+This was my high school yearbook quote.
+I think curating a true obsession for learning is the real way to learn and grow.

 ---